1C

 1C suite

-The 1C section should lead the reader to outcomes: fewer manual reconciliations, transparent data exchanges, changes without a cascade of rework, business logic next to the core rather than inside the monolith.
+The 1C loop means fewer manual reconciliations, transparent exchanges and changes without a cascade of rework.
+Business logic lives next to the core rather than dissolving inside a monolith.

 200+1C systems can be connected through a single managed API